HuberNicolas/swc-group38/SoftCon2020_Assignment_1/ANSWERS.md

 PART 2:
 ======
-We chose the following 6 functions:
+We chose the following 6 functions from the USL sourcecode:

 1. lexIdentifier in Lexer.java / 127
 2. lexIdentifierContent in Lexer.java / 147